Gigaspaces/xap-docs/site/content/faq/pu.markdown

 XAP supports dynamic reloading of selected service beans (business logic) without bringing down the processing unit.

-This mainly applies when wanting to change business logic of a Processing Unit that also starts a space, without shutting down the space.
-Any Processing Unit or other services that connect to the space remotely can be replaced easily with the current version.
+This mainly applies when wanting to change business logic of a Processing Unit that also starts a Space, without shutting down the Space.
+Any Processing Unit or other services that connect to the Space remotely can be replaced easily with the current version.

 {{%refer%}}
 [Reloading Business Logic]({{%latestjavaurl%}}/reloading-business-logic.html)